 It’s not always practical, but reducing your font size or even your font type can result in an ink reduction.
-Smaller, thinner letters use less ink.
+Smaller, thinner letters use less toner.
 Fonts that use terms such as ‘thin’, ‘narrow’ or ‘condensed’ are generally lighter on ink.
 From the standard font selection, either Courier or Century Gothic are both reader-friendly and use minimal ink.
 There are also fonts specifically designed to save ink with tiny gaps in the letters such as Ryman Eco.
 Whichever font you use, make sure that it is still legible because to print something out that is unreadable is ultimately worse than using that little bit extra ink.

 Go easy on the bold